 Are you feeling overwhelmed and concerned with: the thought of being alone; having the pressures of gift buying; dealing with family stress; coping with debt or having a rocky relationship?

-Christmas is not so simple as it was 30/40 years ago where people actually enjoyed the days of preparation, buying gifts, celebrations of gathering with friends and family coming up to this special day.
-For many, who I have spoken to, Christmas season causes nothing but stress, anxiety and falling out with friends and family.
+Christmas is not so simple as it was 30/40 years ago when people actually enjoyed the days of preparation, buying gifts, celebrations of gathering with friends and family coming up to this special day.
+For many, who I have spoken to, the Christmas season causes nothing but stress, anxiety, and falling out with friends and family.
 The true spirit of Xmas is being lost.

-During this time of the year, there is a huge increase in people falling into debt or even deeper debt, rising concerns with people suffering from mental health, suicide rates increasing as the feeling isolation from families, social circles or partners… all this simply because the society we now live in has become very much self-centred, materialistic and social marketing has a huge part to play in this.
-The constant advertising and pressures of must haves, causing mental pressures and debt.
+During this time of the year, there is a huge increase in people falling into debt or even deeper debt, rising concerns with people suffering from mental health, suicide rates increasing as the feeling isolation from families, social circles, or partners… all this simply because the society we now live in has become very much self-centered, materialistic and social marketing has a huge part to play in this.
+The constant advertising and pressures of must-haves, cause mental pressures and debt.
 Where in the true meaning of Christmas does it ever imply this!

 According to an article by Robert A Kloner “The Merry Christmas Coronary” and “Happy New Year Heart Attack” he talks about how studies show that Christmas can lead to server health concerns.
 A good read.

 Kindness, love, giving, appreciation for what one has, seems to be vanquishing.
 All these intangible things cost nothing.
 Caring through being, listening, helping out, making time for people, spending time with people, saying kind words- is far more valuable to life.
 Take a moment to think about someone else other than yourself and make a positive impact.
 You may just positively change or even save their life…

 Gifts, Gifts, Gifts – What to buy???